DNNCommunity/DNNDocs/content/tutorials/developers/dependency-injection/history/index.md

 ## DNN's Migration

-DNN and .NET Core is a big topic in the Technology Advisory Group especially since the announcement from Microsoft about [.NET 5](https://devblogs.microsoft.com/dotnet/introducing-net-5/) and .NET Framework's move to legacy.
+DNN and .NET Core is a big topic in the Technology Advisory Group especially since the announcement from Microsoft about [.NET 5](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
 As part of the migration to .NET Core DNN needs to make small incremental changes.
 Some major changes includes:

 - Stabilizing a .NET Standard 2.0 compliant library and API
 - Creating a module pattern that is .NET Standard 2.0 compliant